OpenVoiceOS/community-docs/docs/dev.md

 * [How do I use Weather backend services?](#how-do-i-use-weather-backend-services-)
 * [How do I use WolframAlpha backend services?](#how-do-i-use-wolframalpha-backend-services-)

 ## How do I use OAuth in a skill?

 Retrieving the tokens in a skill does not depend on the selected backend, the mechanism to register a token is backend specific

-First you need to authorize the application, this can be done with [ovos-backend-manager](https://github.com/OpenVoiceOS/ovos-backend-manager) if running offline or using personal backend
+First you need to authorize the application, this can be done with [ovos-config-assistant](https://github.com/OpenVoiceOS/ovos-config-assistant) if running offline or [ovos-backend-manager](https://github.com/OpenVoiceOS/ovos-backend-manager) if using personal backend

 If using selene there is no automated process to add a token, [you need to contact](https://chat.mycroft.ai/community/pl/ynftpfuwo3gubxmta5qqronpch) support@mycroft.ai

 ```python
 from ovos_backend_client.api import OAuthApi, BackendType